muizztalks/Event-Management-System-MySQL-File/README.md

 > Start querying :)

 Extra Note:
-> I have uploaded; ERD Diagram(.png file), report(.pdf file), powerpoint presentation (.pptx file) in the same repository, just in case it may help out someone.
+> I have uploaded; ERD Diagram(.png file), report(.pdf file), powerpoint presentation (.pptx file) in the same repository, it may be useful.
 > This was my 4th semester "Database Theory" Course project, that's why there is an ERD Diagram, Report, and a PowerPoint Presentation attached.

 Contact: